pandey-ankit/ocw24-demo/demo-helidon/demo-helidon.md

 * Verrazzano installed on a Oracle Kubernetes Cluster.
 * Helidon *quickstart-mp* application is deployed to Oracle Kubernetes Cluster using Verrazzano.

+## Task 1: Open the Remote Desktop for this demo

+1. Click [Helidon demo](http://129.213.29.119/livelabs/vnc.html?password=LiveLabs.Rocks_99&resize=scale&quality=9&autoconnect=true&reconnect=true) to open the Remote Desktop for this Demo.

+2. Use this remote desktop for following the further task of this lab.

-## Task 1: Explore the Rancher Console
+## Task 2: Explore the Rancher Console

 1. Open Chrome browser, Click the first Bookmark **Helidon App**.
     ![access helidon](images/access-helidon.png)